 When an item is brought into the Museum, we require an Article Receipt Form to be completed.
 The Article Receipt Form records the donor’s contact details, a description of the item(s) for consideration, and any other pertinent information which helps our Collections team assess the item.

 It is important to note that at this point, the item is still the property of the donor and by signing the article receipt form, the donor agrees that the item is deposited at the Museum for assessment purposes only.
 If the object is not required for the Collection, the owner is required to collect it.
-Please note that we are unable to consider items for donation without an Article Receipt Form being completed.
+Please note that we are unable to receive items for consideration without an Article Receipt Form being completed.

 If the item is accepted, our Registrar will contact the donor about completing an Article Donation Form.
 This form legally transfers ownership from the donor to the Museum Trust Board, therefore it is very important that it is completed correctly and fully.
 A copy of both forms are kept on file at the Museum in perpetuity.
 Duplicate copies will also be given to the donor for their own records.